COSIMA/regional-mom6/README.md

 pip install git+https://github.com/COSIMA/regional-mom6.git@061b0ef80c7cbc04de0566df329c4ea472002f7e
 ```
 ## MOM6 Configuration and Version Requirements
-While the underlying package should work for coupled or ocean only configurations, the premade files for the demos are written for a coupled MOM6-SIS2 configuration.
+The package and demos were written for a coupled SIS2-MOM6 configuration, and may also work for an ocean only MOM6 run but this has not been tested.

 The current release of this package assumes the latest source code of all components needed to run MOM6 as of January 2024.
-Note that GFDL's `MOM6_examples` repository uses older versions of the Flexible Modelling System (FMS), coupler, SIS2 and other components, so using the source code from here will *not* necessarily work.
-[This repository](https://github.com/ashjbarnes/setup-mom6-nci) contains scripts for compiling MOM6, and includes a folder `src` containing submodules linked to the correct versions known to work with this package and its demos.
+Note that GFDL's `MOM6_examples` repository uses older versions of the Flexible Modelling System (FMS), coupler, SIS2 and other components.
+[This repository](https://github.com/ashjbarnes/setup-mom6-nci) contains scripts for compiling MOM6, and includes a folder `src` containing submodules linked to the commits known to work with this package and its demos.

 ## Getting started